 Appendix D: ASRC Record Keeping

-A. Physical Administrative Records Storage: A copy of official hard-copy communications, letters, FAXs, newsletters, memo's for record, minutes of meetings, bank statements after balancing the checkbook, copies of bill's paid may be forward to the ASRC Official address Attn: Record Custodian.
+A. Physical Administrative Records Storage: A copy of official hard-copy communications, letters, FAXs, newsletters, memo's for record, minutes of meetings, bank statements after balancing the checkbook, copies of bills paid may be forward to the ASRC Official address Attn: Record Custodian.

 1. Space will be allocated within the BRMRG "locker" for Corporate records and should consist of at least one file cabinet.